Sights of the Smokies

 Length: 6 Hours

 Sights of the Smokies is an 6 hour "all day" tour visiting several interesting and sometimes lesser known areas of the Great Smoky Mountains region.
 This tour is designed to do a little bit of everything that a person might want to do in a typical day here in the Smokies.
-We will visit 2 sightseeing areas, 2 shopping stops, eat at a local restaurant, visit historical areas, and learn a lot of new and interesting facts/stories about the Smoky Mountains.
+We will visit 2 sightseeing areas, 2 shopping stops, eat at a local restaurant (meal not included), visit historical areas, and learn a lot of new and interesting facts/stories about the Smoky Mountains.

-We begin our tour at the Shops of Pigeon Forge.
+We begin our tour in the Sevierville/Pigeon Forge area.
 From here we go to Gatlinburg to get a history lesson on how it got its start, who its early families were, and how it is today.
 We will discuss several of the prominent families in the small city both past and present.
 We will discuss some of its landmarks and a bit of its checkered past.
-This is a mini version of our very popular Roundabout Gatlinburg tour.
-If you book this tour you do not need to book the Roundabout tour as it would only be a repeat of information.
+This is a mini version of our once popular Roundabout Gatlinburg tour.
 After touring around Gatlinburg we will head to the top of the mountain to Rockefeller Memorial on Newfound Gap Rd.
 Here you will have about 40 minutes to explore at your leisure.
 On the way up and down the mountain we will show an amazing DVD all about Clingmans Dome, the highest peak in the Smoky Mountains.

 After our tour of Gatlinburg we will head to Pigeon Forge for a short drive around the city to discuss its history and its humble beginnings as a farm town.
 We will discuss some of its oldest structures including the Old Mill and the Old Mill District.
 We will also discuss some of its newest attractions and shopping areas like The Island.
 Your guide will discuss how the local scenery has changed over the past 30 years and how this dusty farm town has evolved into THE place to be for all families visiting the Smoky Mountains.